Catalog of Family Group Sheets For Sale from Yates Publishing

 My name is Bill Yates, and I started Yates Publishing in 1972.
-For the past 38 years my wife and children, and other employees, have assisted me with the business.
-We published genealogical qarterlies for several years and also took printing jobs for genealogical books and periodicals.
+We published genealogical quarterlies for several years and also took printing jobs for genealogical books and periodicals.
 In 1981 I started the Family Group Sheet Exchange, which continues to be the major emphasis of the business.
 There are over 80,000 members of the Family Group Sheet Exchange.
 Anyone who orders photocopies from our files automatically becomes a member.
 Many of the members have participated by submitting their own research results, often the fruit of many years of research and much expense.
-The sheets are a great reference tool, and in most cases, the submitter would be overjoyed to receive correspondence and to exchange information.
+The sheets are a great reference tool.
 We advertised for many years in THE GENEALOGICAL HELPER (Logan, Utah) and in THE FAMILY TREE (Moultrie, Georgia).
 Now we mostly advertise on the World Wide Web.

-our paper files and several hundred thousand more on disk.
+files and several hundred thousand more on disk.
 We no longer add to

 FREQUENTLY ASKED QUESTIONS: